Outcomes, Not Just Outputs

-On Wednesday, January 27, 2016 JobPath unveiled a report that evaluated the long-term outcomes of JobPath graduates between 2010 and 2014.
-Data from unemployment insurance records was used to determine the number of graduates currently working in Pima County and how their wage levels increased over time.
-Outside evaluator Applied Economics found the following key facts:
+In January of 2016, JobPath released an independent report from Applied Economics that evaluated the long-term outcomes of JobPath graduates between 2010 and 2014.
+Applied Economics, used data from unemployment insurance records was used to determine the number of graduates currently working in Pima County and how their wage levels increased over time.
+The following key facts were found:

 - 79% of graduates (300 men and women) are still employed in Pima County.